PaladinKnightMaster/fs-journal/quizzes/week08.md

 **2.** At what level of your project do you need package.json when deploying your application?
 Why?
 <!-- enter you answer in the space below -->
 ```
+the root is where the file can give information about the whole project in terms of
 ```
 **3.** What command will ensure that your Vue code is compiled properly for deployment?
 <!-- enter you answer in the space below -->